litografiaUCC/client-service/README.md

 ### Path: `host/api/v1/clients/update`

-This endpoint allows you to create a new client account.
+This endpoint allows the client to update a specific client.

 ### Request Body Info